attic-labs/noms/doc/intro.md

 At each position, we compute a hash of the bytes in the window.
 Any hash can be used, but in Noms a [rolling hash](https://en.wikipedia.org/wiki/Rolling_hash) is used for performance.

-If the 12 high bits are 1, the last started item in the window is a chunk boundary.
-On average, if we look at 12 bits, chunks will be 4kb (2^12).
+Within each hash, we look for a pattern that has a known probability of occuring.
+If the pattern is found, that position is a _boundary_.
+We write a new _chunk_ containing the bytes between this boundary and the previous, if any.
+By adjusting the pattern we look for, we can control the average size of the chunks our tree will be broken into.

+In Noms, the pattern we look for is the 12 high bits being 1.
+Since this has a probability of 1/2^12, the average chunk size in Noms is 4kb.

-Once we've gone through entire serialization, we build an index describing the contents of each of those chunks, and perform the chunking operation again on that index.
+Once we've created an initial pass of chunks this way, we build an index describing the contents of each of those chunks, and perform the chunking operation again on that index.
 This continues recursively, until we are left with only a single chunk.
 This is the root of the tree.

-Noms uses a window size of 64 bytes, so the probability of any 1 bit change moving a boundary is about 65/4kb ~= 0.016.
+Noms uses a window size of 64 bytes, so the probability of any 1 bit change moving a boundary is about 64/4kb ~= 0.016.

 ### Prolly Tree Mutation